garrethcain/html-to-pdf-bot/README.md

 A super simple threaded service that listens for messages asking it to convert HTML documents to PDF.
-It then downloads the HTML document from a GCP Bucket converts it using Playwright then re-uploads it to a designated GCP Bucket.
+It then downloads the HTML document from a GCP Bucket converts it using Playwright then re-uploads it to a designated GCP Bucket, and puts another message on the queue so some remote service can acknowledge it.

 Depends on Pika, Celery, Playwright, Google::Cloud::Storage, threading and a few standard libs.